AGM-158 JASSM: Finland

 Finland had also previously planned to purchase JASSM missiles for the Finnish Air Force as part of modernization plans of its F/A-18 Hornet fleet.
 However, in February 2007 the United States declined to sell the missiles, while agreeing to proceed as planned with other modernization efforts (the so-called Mid-Life Update 2, or MLU2).
-This episode led to speculation in the Finnish media on the state of Finnish – American diplomatic relations.
 However, in October 2011 the US DSCA announced that they had given permission for a possible sale to Finland.
-An order, valued 178.5 million Euros was placed in March 2012. and since Lockheed has received three Finnish integration-related projects.
+An order, valued 178.5 million Euros was placed in March 2012.
+In 2014 it was reported that Lockheed had "received three Finnish integration-related contracts since 2012".
+In 2020 Finland decided to procure 200 JASSM-ER missiles.
 Finland's integration work was originally scheduled to be completed by the end of 2016, but didn't complete until March 2018 when Finnish F/A-18 Hornets successfully test fired two JASSM missiles at Naval Air Weapons Station (NAWS) China Lake.

 South Korea

 In 2013 South Korea sought the JASSM to boost the South Korean Air Force's striking capability but was refused by Washington.
 The South Korean government instead turned their attention towards the Taurus KEPD 350 missile.

 Poland

 In 2014, Poland requested US Congressional approval for the purchase of the AGM-158 JASSM to extend the deep penetration strike capabilities of their F-16 Block 52+ fighters.
 Congress approved the sale in early October, and negotiations concluded in early November 2014.
 Poland signed a $250 million contract to upgrade its F-16s and equip the jets with (AGM-158) JASSM advanced cruise missiles in a ceremony at Poznan AB, Poland, on 11 December 2014.
-The missiles are expected to enter operational service in 2017, and Poland is contemplating an additional purchase for the long-range JASSM-ER version.
+The missiles were expected to enter operational service in 2017, and Poland was contemplating an additional purchase for the long-range JASSM-ER version.
 In December 2015 the production contract for Lot 13 was signed.
-The contract includes 140 JASSMs for Finland, Poland and the US, 140 JASSM-ER missiles for the US, and data, tooling and test equipment.
-It is said to be the last production lot that will include non-ER versions.
-Poland's first modified F-16s should be ready by 2017, when the first missiles are delivered.
+The contract included 140 JASSMs for Finland, Poland, and the US; 140 JASSM-ER missiles for the US; and data, tooling, and test equipment.
+It was stated to be the last production lot that would include non-ER versions.
+As of 2015, Poland's first modified F-16s were planned to be ready by 2017, when the first missiles are slated to be delivered.
 The work is scheduled to be complete by June 29, 2019.
-In November 2016 The U.S. State Department approved the possible sale of 70 AGM-158B JASSM-ER to Poland.
+In November 2016, The U.S. State Department approved the possible sale of 70 AGM-158B JASSM-ER to Poland.
+As of March 2024, the US State Department approved a potential sale of up to 821 additional AGM-158B-2 JASSM-ER All-Up-Rounds and various additional support equipment to the Polish Government for $1.77 billion.